M. A. Hanna Company: Origin

+The origin of the M. A. Hanna Co. is the Rhodes & Company, founded in the 1840s by Daniel F. Rhodes to mine coal in the Mahoning Valley of Ohio.
+Mark Hanna, a Republican political figure in Ohio, married into the Rhodes family in 1864.
+After the Civil War Hanna invested in a Great Lakes steamer and built a petroleum refinery (he was a high-school classmate of John D. Rockefeller, who remained a friend).
+By 1867, the ship had sunk, and the refinery had burned down without insurance, but his father-in-law recognized Hanna's potential and took him into Rhodes & Company as a partner before he retired.
+Under Hanna, the company expanded into other fields including iron ore mining in the area around Lake Superior.
+It became Hanna Mining in 1885.

 Incorporation took place in 1922 and was named as the M.A.
 Hanna Company.
-In 1929 the Hanna Company transferred its blast furnaces, coke ovens, and other materials to National Steel Corporation for stock in NSC.
-Hanna's bituminous coal properties were put into the newly formed Consolidation Coal Company in 1945 in return for CCC stock.
+In 1929 the Hanna Company transferred its blast furnaces, coke ovens, and other assets for stock of the National Steel Corporation.
+Hanna's bituminous coal properties were exchanged for stock of the newly formed Consolidation Coal Company in 1945.

 1950s

 In the early 1950s the company began diversification under George Humphrey producing high-grade iron ore pellets and establishing Iron Ore Company of Canada.
 Hanna also acquired interests in mineral companies in Latin America as well as beginning the mining of nickel in Oregon and silicon in Washington.